 (b) Service in connection with a proceeding in a tribunal outside this state may be made within this state without an order of the court.

 (c) Service under this paragraph does not, of itself, require the recognition or enforcement of an order, judgment, or decree rendered outside this state.

 F. ASSERTION OF JURISDICTION.
 A court of this state may exercise jurisdiction on any basis consistent with the Constitution of this state and the Constitution of the United States.

-1. The person serving the process shall make proof of service thereof to the court promptly and in any event within the time during which the person served must respond to the process, but the failure to make proof of service does not affect the validity of the service.
+1. The person serving the process shall promptly make proof of service thereof to the court and in any event within the time during which the person served must respond to the process.
+Still, the failure to make proof of service does not affect the validity of the service.

-3. If service was by mail, the person mailing the summons and petition shall endorse on the copy of the summons or order of the court that is filed in the action the date and place of mailing and the date when service was receipted or service was rejected, and he shall attach to the copy of the summons or order a copy of the return receipt or returned envelope, if and when received by him, showing whether the mailing was accepted, refused, or otherwise returned.
-If the mailing was refused, the return shall also show the date and place of any subsequent mailing pursuant to paragraph 2 of subsection C of this section.
-When the summons and petition are mailed by the court clerk, the court clerk shall notify the plaintiff’s attorney within three (3) days after receipt of the returned card or envelope showing that the card or envelope has been received.
+3. If service was by mail, the person mailing the summons and petition shall endorse on the copy of the summons or order of the court filed in action the date and place of mailing and the date when service was receipted, or service was rejected.
+He shall attach to the copy of the summons or order a copy of the return receipt or returned envelope if received by him, showing whether the mailing was accepted, refused, or otherwise returned.
+If the mailing was refused, the return should also show the date and place of any subsequent mailing under paragraph 2 of this section’s subsection.
+When the court clerk mails the summons and petition, the court clerk shall notify the plaintiff’s attorney within three (3) days after receipt of the returned card or envelope showing that the card or envelope has been received.

 H. AMENDMENT.
-At any time in its discretion and upon such terms as it deems just, the court may allow any process or proof of service thereof to be amended, unless it clearly appears that material prejudice would result to the substantial rights of the party against whom the process issued.
+At any time in its discretion and upon such terms as it deems, the court may allow any process or proof of service thereof to be amended unless it clearly appears that material prejudice would result in the party’s substantial rights against whom the process issued.

 § 12-2004.1 Subpoena